-3. General Ventilation
+4. General Ventilation

-Suitable atmospheric conditions shall be maintained and adequate ventilation shall be provided in all work areas by natural and/or artificial means.
-Measures shall be taken to minimize, if not eliminate, process-related airborne hazards such as dusts, gases, odor, vapor, or mists at the source.
+Suitable atmospheric conditions shall be maintained in all work areas by natural and/or artificial means.
+Measures shall be taken to minimize, if not eliminate, process-related airborne hazards such as dusts, gases, vapor, or mists at the source.

-4. Extreme Temperature
+5. Extreme Temperature

 - a.
-All Workers exposed to extreme temperature shall wear suitable PPE; - b.
-All equipment and facilities shall undergo re-evaluation for possible redesign or engineering control to minimize temperature hazard; and - c.
-Risk assessment shall be done where there is possible exposure to extreme temperature.
+All Employees Workers exposed to extreme temperatures shall wear suitable; - b.
+All equipment and facility shall undergo re-evaluation for possible redesign or engineering control to minimize temperature hazard; and - c.
+Risk and area assessment shall be done where there is possible exposure to extreme temperature.

-5. Radiation
+6. Radiation

 - a.
 All potential sources of electro-magnetic radiation, such as switchyards, high voltage power lines and transformers, shall be identified, and isolated (fenced).
-Only Authorized Personnel have access to this area; - Authorized Personnel operating radiographic equipment and conducting radiographic inspections must ensure work is in accordance with applicable regulations; - All works and materials emitting radiation, such as but not limited to radiographic testing and naturally occurring radioactive materials from drilling, shall be covered by appropriate permit and signage; - d.
+Only Authorized Personnel have access to this area; - b.
+Authorized Personnel operating radiographic equipment and conducting radiographic inspections must ensure work is in accordance with applicable regulations; - c.
+All works and materials emitting radiation, such as but not limited to radiographic testing and naturally occurring radioactive materials from drilling, shall be covered by appropriate permit and signage;

+- d.
 Radiographic testing area must be designated and identified as a Restricted/High Hazard area and roping off or barricading the area is required.
 Warning signs must be placed in conspicuous locations around the work area to ensure all Workers on site are made aware that hazardous work activity is taking place and must remain in place until all the radiographic activities have been completed; - e.
-Personal dosimeters such as thermoluminescent dosimeters and direct reading dosimeters shall be worn by radiographers at all times when they are performing site radiography work: - f.
-Work should be conducted to the degree possible, when only a minimum number of personnel are in the vicinity such as after normal work hours; and - g.
+Personal dosimeters such as thermoluminescent dosimeters and direct reading dosimeters shall be worn by radiographers at all times when they are performing site radiography work; - f.
+Work shall be conducted to the degree possible, when only a minimum number of Workers are in the vicinity such as after normal work hours; and - g.
 Vessels or pipes being tested must be adequately drained of all liquids prior to the tests being conducted.